 “Lots of small businesses under half a million EBITDA will be at risk – they won’t have the resources themselves” – Eddie Austin, CEO, Operam Education Group.

 If you are at the table, what’s on the menu?

 Although business closures are regrettable, they, nevertheless, offer an opportunity to capture market share.
 Firms with a strong brand or expertise in attracting rare or quality talent will be more confident of rapid growth, gaining clients looking to reshape and reskill their talent base.

 The current climate also makes valuing an acquisition challenging.
 The recruitment sector is an asset-light industry and valuations are driven by demonstrable retention of both clients and employees.

 “We haven’t stopped our acquisition strategy, but we probably will push acquisitions back slightly until we have a clearer view on valuation models, evolving deal structures and vendor expectations” – Eddie Austin, CEO, Operam Education Group

 Potential acquirers must also consider less-tangible factors, such as culture and brand reputation.

 “Our research with clients of recruitment firms finds that often it is the key staff and attractive working cultures, rather than codified processes, that drives differentiation and real strategic value.
 However, technology and the provision of real-time information can reinforce this to ensure longstanding partnerships with clients and candidates.”
-Andrew Hawkins, Co-head, GT Strategy Group
+Andrew Hawkins, Co-head, Grant Thornton Strategy Group

 “It’s also about fit between companies and culture, and this makes it (acquisition) unlikely.
 Instead, we’ll seek to grow internally and take the market share” – Director, 20-50 employee recruitment firm